Important COVID-19 travel guidance

 The legality of using e-cigarettes in Australia differs between States.
 Liquid nicotine is classed as a poison and banned from sale nationwide, however some States allow importation for personal use and the use of e-cigarettes without nicotine.
 You should seek local advice on what restrictions are in place at your destination.

 Australian federal law changed on 7 December 2017 to recognise same-sex marriages.
-Overseas same-sex marriages predating this were recognised immediately and domestic Australian same-sex marriages will commence from 8 January 2018.
 Australia has an established tradition of tolerance towards homosexuality, but there are still isolated incidents of homophobic crimes.
 Take care when visiting rural communities.
 The Visit Gay Australia website is a useful travel planning resource and you can find more detail on LGBT issues on the Australian Human Rights Commission website.
 See our information and advice page for the LGBT community before you travel.

-Australia has strict quarantine rules in order to keep out pests and diseases that could affect plant, animal and human health.
+Australia has strict quarantine rules to keep out pests and diseases that could affect plant, animal and human health.
 All luggage is x-rayed on arrival.
 Any items of concern are further inspected, treated and if necessary confiscated and destroyed.
 Breaches of quarantine regulations can result in large fines.

-You will be given an incoming passenger card on the plane, on which you must declare any food or goods of plant or animal origin, including nuts, dried fruit and vegetables, herbs and spices, biscuits, cakes and confectionery, teas, coffees and milk-based drinks and sporting equipment (including camping gear).
+You will be given an incoming passenger card on the plane, on which you must declare any food or goods of plant or animal origin, and sporting equipment (including camping gear).
 A full list can be found on the Department of Agriculture website.

 You will also be asked to declare whether you have ‘visited a rural area, or been in contact with, or near, farm animals outside Australia in the past 30 days’.

 Different tax rules and rates apply to residents and non-residents.
-Working holidaymakers are usually regarded as non-resident for tax purposes; this means they don’t qualify for any tax-free personal allowance on their earnings.
+Working holidaymakers are usually regarded as non-resident for tax purposes; this means they do not qualify for any tax-free personal allowance on their earnings.
 Further advice on residency for tax purposes and income tax rates is available from the Australian Taxation Office website.